postgres-ai/postgres-checkup/README.md

 `-h db2.vpn.local` means: try to connect to host via SSH and then use remote `psql` command to perform checks.

-Also you can define specific way to connect SSH or `psql` as follow:
+Also, you can define a specific way to connect: SSH or `psql`:

-`--ssh-hostname db2.vpn.local` means use only SSH for connection.
-SSH port can be define as well with option `--ssh-port`.
+`--ssh-hostname db2.vpn.local`  - SSH will be used for the connection.
+SSH port can be defined as well with option `--ssh-port`.

-`--pg-hostname db2.vpn.local` means use only `psql` for connection.
-The port where PostgreSQL accept connections can be defined with option `--pg-port`
+`--pg-hostname db2.vpn.local` - `psql` will be used for connection.
+The port where PostgreSQL accepts connections can be defined with the option `--pg-port`

-In case when `--pg-port` or `--ssh-port` not defined but `--port` defined,  value of `--port` option will be used instead of `--pg-port` or `--ssh-port` depending on the current connection type.
+In case when `--pg-port` or `--ssh-port` are not defined but `--port` is defined, value of `--port` option will be used instead of `--pg-port` or `--ssh-port` depending on the current connection type.

 If SSH is not available the local 'psql' will be used (non-psql reports will be skipped).